-Protocol-Related Primary and Secondary Publications
+Protocol-Related Publications

-These publications must undergo the full MTN review process as described in the MTN Publication Policy, including Co-Author, PPC, Product Developer(s) and MRC review.
+MTN Publications that are related to specific MTN protocols.
+These publications must undergo the full MTN review process as described in the MTN Publication Policy, including Co-Author, PPC, Product Developer(s) and MRC.
 The Lead Author is responsible for managing the Co-Author review step, while the Protocol Chair [delegated to the MTN LOC (FHI 360) CRM] is responsible for coordinating the PPC, and/or Product Developer(s), and submitting the publication to MRC review.

-Protocol-Related Non-Primary Publications
+Non-Protocol-Related Publications